 - Access status/HTTP status code

-- Amount of data transferred
+- Amount of data transferred in each case

-- Website from which the request comes
+- Website from which the request originates

 - Operating system and its interface

 - Language and version of the browser

 2.2 Subscribing to our newsletters